cordialgerm/foe_foundry/data/5e_canonical/chuul.md

 ***Pincer***. *Melee Weapon Attack:* +6 to hit, reach 10 ft., one target. *Hit:* 11 (2d6+4) bludgeoning damage.
 The target is grappled (escape DC 14) if it is a Large or smaller creature and the chuul doesn't have two other creatures grappled.

 ***Tentacles***.
 One creature grappled by the chuul must succeed on a DC 13 Constitution saving throw or be poisoned for 1 minute.
 Until this poison ends, the target is paralyzed.
-The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.</statblock>